kiankhaneghahi/Underactuated-Manipulator-Robot-Control-via-H2-Hinf-H2Hinf-and-mu-Synthesis-Approaches/README.md

 # Underactuated Manipulator Robot Control via H2, H∞, H2/H∞, and μ-Synthesis Approaches: a Comparative Study

 This project is a simple simulation of the below journal in MATLAB with the same name as the project.
-This project was done as the final project of the Robust Control university course.
+This project was done as the final project of my Robust Control university course.

 Siqueira, A.A.G. & Terra, M.H. & Ishihara, Joao & Barbeiro, Tacio.
 (2009).
 Underactuated Manipulator Robot Control via H-2, H-infinity,H-2/H-infinity, and mu-Synthesis Approaches: a Comparative Study.
 Journal of the Brazilian Society of Mechanical Sciences and Engineering.
 31. 279-288.